 Specify the CA certificate fingerprint.
+You can specify SHA-1 or SHA-256 fingerprint.

 -fmt details | failures only

 Provides details of the validation checks that are run for the external certificate-specific configuration options.
 The details option provides a report of all successful and all failed validation checks.
 The failures only option provides a report of only the failed checks.